lawrencela/research_technical_writing/README.md

    Two sample writings that were used as course materials to teach the features of technical writing:

       a.
-How to insert citations and bibliographies in Microsoft Word
+How to Insert Citations and Bibliographies in Microsoft Word

       b.
 How to Make Your Instagram Account Private on Desktop